 If the Client is a businessman, a legal entity of public law or a separate estate under public law with its seat in the territory of the Federal Republic of Germany, the Seller’s place of business shall be the sole place of jurisdiction for all legal disputes arising from this contract.
 If the Client is domiciled outside the territory of the Federal Republic of Germany, the Seller’s place of business shall be the sole place of jurisdiction for all legal disputes arising from this contract provided that the contract or claims from the contract can be assigned to the Client’s professional or commercial activities.
 In any event however, regarding the aforementioned cases the Seller is entitled to call the court responsible for the seat of the Client.

 10) Alternative dispute resolution

-10.2 The seller is neither obliged nor willing to participate in a dispute resolution process before a consumer arbitration body.
+10.2 The Seller is neither obliged nor prepared to attend a dispute settlement procedure before an alternative dispute resolution entity.